maneesha/better_mapbox/reference.md

     * `'icon-image': 'rocket' + '-15'

 * Make the text labels be the condition
+**Not necessary since I made the circle markers with conditional colors**

 1. change `var symbol = feature.properties['icon'];` to `var symbol = feature.properties['condition'];`
 1. set a variable to store the image